-BYRDIE UK: being an inner ear piercing, does this make the rook more painful?
+BYRDIE: Being an inner ear piercing, does this make the rook more painful?

 RHIANNA JONES: I wouldn't say it is any more painful than other [cartilage] ear piercings.

-BYRDIE UK: Does the rook piercing suit everyone?
+BYRDIE: Does the rook piercing suit everyone?

-BYRDIE UK: What type of piercing do you pierce with: hoop or bar?
+BYRDIE: What type of piercing do you pierce with: hoop or bar?

-BYRDIE UK: How long does it typically take to heal?
+BYRDIE: How long does it typically take to heal?
 Is it painful to sleep on?

 RJ: A rook piercing can take anywhere between six and nine months to heal.
-As with any piercing, this is dependant on how well you follow your after-care and your general health.
+As with any piercing, this is dependent on how well you follow your after-care and your general health.
 After-care should be followed until the piercing is fully healed as recommended by your piercer.
 It is always advisable to try to avoid sleeping on any new ear piercing until fully healed as it can cause problems and delay the healing.

-BYRDIE UK: How do you recommend finding a piercer?
+BYRDIE: How do you recommend finding a piercer?

 RJ: Always do your research before getting any piercing, check out their website and ask around for good word of mouth.